Adaptive sticky banner

 }

-The banners will be added on top of all the controller's views, centered horizontally, and placed at the top or bottom of the container, respectively.
+Banners are added on top of all views in the controller, centered horizontally, and pinned to the top or bottom of the controller, respectively.

 final class StickyBannerViewController: UIViewController {